This blog contains affiliate links. As an affiliate, I earn a commission on purchases made through these links at no additional cost to you.

 Include Everyone Who Cannot Attend

-Because destination weddings require travel, it is normal that not all invited guests will be able to attend.
+Because destination weddings require travel, it is normal that not all guests will be able to attend.
 Rather than feeling stressed or disappointed, many couples host a reception or party after they return home.
 This allows friends and family who could not make the trip to celebrate with the couple and share in the joy of their wedding.
 Including a post-wedding celebration ensures that no one feels left out while keeping the destination wedding experience manageable and budget-friendly.

 Many couples who choose a destination wedding also plan a reception or celebration after they return home, and it is a thoughtful way to include the friends and family who were unable to travel.
 A post destination wedding reception can be as casual or as formal as you like, from a backyard party or restaurant dinner to a traditional reception with dancing and speeches.
 This type of celebration takes the pressure off your guest list for the destination wedding while still giving you the chance to celebrate with your wider circle.